Sanjay Khosla

-Before joining Kraft Foods, Khosla turned around the $3 billion consumer business of Fonterra, a global dairy company based in New Zealand.
-Prior to his tenure at Fonterra, Khosla enjoyed a successful 27-year career with Unilever based in the UK, Europe and India.
-Khosla implemented a bold programme (Paint the World Yellow with Lipton) as chairman of the Global Category Board for Unilever Beverages.
-Khosla also created the Wheel detergents business in India, which is one of Unilever's largest brands in India.
+Prior to joining Kraft Foods, Khosla turned around the $3 billion consumer business of Fonterra, a global dairy company based in New Zealand.
+Prior to his tenure at Fonterra, Khosla had 27-year tenure with Unilever based in the UK, Europe and India.
+Khosla implemented a programme "paint the World Yellow with Lipton" as chairman of the Global Category Board for Unilever Beverages.
+Khosla also created the Wheel detergents business in India.

 Khosla is on the board of Zoetis Inc (previously Pfizer animal health), NIIT Ltd, India, and Iconix Brand Group.
-Khosla was previously on the Board of Best Buy Inc, Del Monte Foods, and Hindustan Unilever; co-chair of the Nestle/Fonterra joint venture for the Americas; and on the board of the Lipton /Pepsi joint venture.
+Khosla was previously on the Board of Best Buy Inc, Del Monte Foods, and Hindustan Unilever; co-chair of the Nestle/Fonterra joint venture for the Americas; and on the board of the Lipton/Pepsi joint venture.

-Khosla has lectured extensively at universities in the U.S. and in forums such as the Economist conference in London and Davos.
+Khosla has lectured at universities in the U.S. and in forums such as the Economist conference in London and Davos.

 Khosla co-authored a book, Fewer, Bigger, Bolder, with Mohanbir Sawhney.
-The book discusses Focus7, a "proven framework for achieving sustained profitable growth."
+The book discusses Focus7 which is a "proven framework for achieving sustained profitable growth."